-Jess Griggs is currently working at the classical radio station, WQXR in NYC.
-There she does a plethora of things, including, audio production, social media management, and writing for their blog.
+Jess Griggs is currently working with the National Repertory Orchestra in Breckenridge, CO as their Audio Engineer.
 Additionally, she is the manager for the award winning, contemporary percussion ensemble, Up/Down, and is a contributor for the contemporary music journal, "I CARE IF YOU LISTEN" (ICIYL).

 For ICIYL, Griggs writes a series titled Turning Up the Volume.
 This series is a collection of interviews that focuses on the individual stories of up and coming musicians in American classical music.
 These interviews explore topics of race, gender, ethnicity, sexuality, and disability as they apply to historically underrepresented artists.

-Before her move to NYC, Griggs worked as an intern with NPR at their D.C. headquarters.
+Before this summer, she was at the classical radio station, WQXR in NYC.
+There she did a plethora of things, including, audio production, social media management, and writing for their blog.
+And before her move to NYC, Griggs worked as an intern with NPR at their D.C. headquarters.
 At HQ, she did audio production for NPR Worldwide, SiriusXM, and the American Armed Forces channels.
 In addition, she helped with the shows, Planet Money and How I Built This, and perhaps the most exciting - aided with audio for Tiny Desk concerts.

 At age 16, Jess Griggs began studying at the University of North Carolina School of the Arts (UNCSA) under the principal trombonist of the North Carolina Symphony, John Ilika.
 While there she played with a variety of ensembles; including, the orchestra, big band, wind band, and trombone choir.